The Science of Deep Water Running

 Review of the Cooper Clinic database of more than 40,000 men showed exercise swimmers to have less than half the mortality risk of sedentary men, and, surpris- ingly, approximately half the mortality risk of exercise walkers and runners.
 All these effects are good reasons to use the aquatic environment in training and rehabilitation. – source

-$199.00 The H2Go System includes the instructional videos, (4) Fluid Running Audio Workouts, a flotation belt, a waterproof (IPX7) Bluetooth headset, and a tether to keep you in place.
+$199.00 The Fluid Running System includes the instructional videos, (4) Fluid Running Audio Workouts, a flotation belt, a waterproof (IPX7) Bluetooth headset, and a tether (use optional) to keep you in place.